mdcutone/psychxr/docs/installing.rst

 --------------------------------

 Pre-compiled binaries for PsychXR are available as a Wheel packages which can be installed via pip.
+These releases are usually newer than those on PyPI.
+You may download these packages from the `releases page on GitHub
+<https://github.com/mdcutone/psychxr/releases>`_.
+After downloading, you can
-You may download these from the `releases page on GitHub <https://github.com/mdcutone/psychxr/releases>`_.
-You can install the package with the following command (no environment variables or compilers needed)::
+install *PsychXR* with the following command (no environment variables or compilers needed)::

     python -m pip install psychxr-<version>.whl

-Note that the pre-compiled binaries are built on Windows 10 64-bit using the MSVC++ 19.0 64-bit, supporting versions 3.6 to 3.9.
+Note that the pre-compiled binaries are built on Windows 10 64-bit using the MSVC++ 19.0 64-bit, supporting Python versions 3.6 to 3.9.
 If your configuration differs, consider building from source.

 Building from Source